digitalpalidictionary/dpd-db/docs/build_db.md

 git submodule init && git submodule update
 ```

-3. Install [nodejs](https://nodejs.org/en/download) for your operating system
+4. Install [nodejs](https://nodejs.org/en/download) for your operating system

+5. install [go](https://go.dev/doc/install) for your operating system

-4. Install [poetry](https://python-poetry.org/docs/) for your operating system
+6. Install [poetry](https://python-poetry.org/docs/) for your operating system

-5. Install all the dependencies with poetry
+7. Install all the dependencies with poetry

 ```shell
 poetry install
 ```

-6. Run this once to initialize the project
+8. Run this once to initialize the project

 ```shell
 poetry run bash scripts/bash/initial_setup_run_once.sh
 ```

-7. Build the database, this can take up to an hour the first time.
+9. Build the database, this can take up to an hour the first time.

 ```shell
 poetry run bash scripts/bash/build_db.sh